revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

    I love coffee
   </details>

-11.Which return type reuturns a value?
+11.Which return type returns a value?

 <details><summary> <b>Show Answer</b> </summary>

 You declare a method's return type in its method declaration.
 Within the body of the method, you use the return statement to return the value.
-Any method declared void doesn't return a value.
+Any method declared as void doesn't return a value.

 </details>

-12.When a function does not have a return statement What does the function return when called in Python?
+12. In python, when a function does not have a return statement, what does the function return when it is called?

 <details><summary> <b>Show Answer</b> </summary>

- So, if you don't explicitly use a return value in a return statement, or if you totally omit the return statement, then Python will implicitly return a default value for you.
-That default return value will always be None .
+ If you don't explicitly use a return value in a return statement, or if you totally omit the return statement, then Python will implicitly return a default value.
+That default return value will always be None.

   </details>